KasunAb/Secrets/README.md

 # Secrets
-This allow peple to express their ideas and thoughts anonymously
+This allow people to express their ideas and thoughts anonymously